shft5410/web_player_remote_control/README.md

 ## Acknowledgements

 This extension is built on top of the [WXT Framework](https://github.com/wxt-dev/wxt), which greatly simplifies the development of browser extensions.

+## Attributions

+This project uses [Google Material Symbols](https://fonts.google.com/icons?icon.set=Material+Symbols), which are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The application icon is based on a Google Material Symbol with a custom background added.